 In addition to his public affairs experience in Georgia, Hudson has extensive national experience working on complex issues in multiple states and U.S. territories and with several legislative groups including the National Conference of State Legislatures, the American Legislative Exchange Council and the State Legislative Leaders Foundation.

 He is a graduate of The University of Georgia where he studied political science.
-In addition to his political interests, Brian is an accomplished drummer, musician, recording artist and a voting member of The Grammys. in addition, he enjoys playing golf and mountain biking.
-He and his wife, Mandy, have three boys and reside in Milton, Georgia.
+In addition to his political interests, Brian is an accomplished drummer, musician, recording artist and a voting member of The Grammys. in addition, he enjoys playing golf, paddle boarding and mountain biking.
+He and his wife, Mandy, have three boys and reside at Lake Oconee, Georgia.